fttlov/JCAdvance/README.md

 * **1 — Analog Triggers (as triggers):**
   * The vertical Y-axis (Up/Down) smoothly controls the virtual **Right Trigger (RT)** and **Left Trigger (LT)** from 0 to 255.
 Takes priority over other modes when activated via a hotkey
 * **2 — Directional Buttons (as buttons):**
-  * Transforms the entire right analog stick into a virtual 4-directional D-pad (`RS-UP`, `RS-DOWN`, `RS-LEFT`, `RS-RIGHT`) mapped to custom Xbox buttons or KB/M keys in your active profile.
+  * Transforms the entire right analog stick into a virtual 4-directional D-pad (`RS-UP`, `RS-DOWN`, `RS-LEFT`, `RS-RIGHT`) mapped to custom Xbox buttons or KB/M keys in your active profile. <br>
-Note: Since the horizontal X-axis is not used for stick as triggers (mode "1"), you can still bind two virtual buttons to the left and right directions of the stick
+Note: <br>
+In "Stick as trigger" mode, you can only assign two buttons to the free X-axis (stick left-right directions).<br>
+Stick as triggers mode takes priority when activated via a hotkey.

 ---